-- In Automatic mode the display turns OFF automatically after: - 5 minutes of inactivity when the instrument is powered by the battery and a recording is in progress. - 10 minutes if no recording is in progress. - The ON/OFF button blinks to indicate that the instrument is still in operation.
-Press any button to relight the display.
-To return to the Configuration menu, press .
+- In Automatic mode the display turns OFF automatically after: - 5 minutes of inactivity when the instrument is powered by the battery and a recording is in progress. - 10 minutes if no recording is in progress.

 4.1.2.4 BACKGROUND COLOR (NIGHT MODE)